Before you start AI app development, you need to be sure that's the right choice. Here, we'll discuss some pros and cons of AI app development.

 A great way to think about UX is this quote by Evan Williams, Twitter co-founder:

-If you adopt this way of thinking when integrating AI, you’ll increase its chances of success.
+If you adopt this way of thinking when developing your AI app, you’ll increase its chances of success.

-But, what are some practical tips to make sure you enhance your AI integration’s UX?
+But, what are some practical tips to make sure you enhance your app’s UX?

 First, make sure your AI functionalities’ design is user-centered.